-This tantalising tie follows France vs Australia at 11am on a special day of four games being played back-to-back-to-back-to-back.
+This tantalizing tie follows France vs Australia at 11am on a special day of four games being played back-to-back-to-back-to-back.
 It precedes the ‘iconic kit derby’ of Peru vs Denmark and then Croatia vs Nigeria, when you’re good and drunk.
 If you’re not at an all-day barbecue on this Saturday, you’re doing the World Cup wrong.

 Iceland’s stellar performance in the European Championship and impressive qualification for this tournament (they topped a group of six that featured four teams who’d qualified for Euro 2016) means that no media outlets should treat this match-up as a ‘Leo Messi taking on some Sunday League fishermen’ novelty.
 Plenty of them still will, of course.

 This should be a corker.
-Argentina are overwhelming favourites and yet so vulnerable, having required a Messi hat-trick on the final day of qualifying to get here.
-Iceland are very capable and yet have a defence made up of players from the Championship, Scotland, Denmark and Iceland itself.
+Argentina are overwhelming favorites and yet so vulnerable, having required a Messi hat-trick on the final day of qualifying to get here.
+Iceland are very capable and yet have a defense made up of players from the Championship, Scotland, Denmark and Iceland itself.
 But then, Argentina have Messi, Sergio Aguero, Gonzalo Higuain, Mauro Icardi and Paulo Dybala, and yet somehow scored the second-fewest goals in South American qualifying (three more than Bolivia).